sebhildebrandt/http-graceful-shutdown/README.md

   shutdown process is still running, then the remaining connections will be forcibly closed and the server process is terminated.
-- **signals** Here you can define which signals can trigger the shutdown process (SIGINT, SIGTERM, SIGKILL, SIGHUP, SIGUSR2, ...)
+- **signals** Here you can define which signals can trigger the shutdown process (SIGINT, SIGTERM, SIGHUP, SIGUSR2, ...).
+SIGKILL and SIGSTOP cannot be intercepted and are rejected.
 - **development** If true, the shutdown process is much shorter, because it just terminates the server, ignoring open connections, shutdown function, finally function ...